 Site locations and abbreviations can be found at online.

-Although course descriptions for Workforce Continuing Education courses are not provided in this publication, examples of the types of courses that are offered are listed.
+Although course descriptions for Workforce Development courses are not provided in this publication, examples of the types of courses that are offered are listed.
 Course descriptions are furnished upon request.
-Descriptions for classes currently open for registration are listed in the interactive online schedule.
+Descriptions for classes currently open for registration are listed in the online schedule.
 Courses may be offered to meet expressed needs of the community when evidence of these needs is presented to the college.

-The following registration fees are required for community service and occupational extension Workforce Continuing Education courses:
+The following registration fees are required for community service and occupational extension Workforce Development courses:

 1-24 hours = $70